-Additionally, the Provider needs to provide a completed report of the investigation to the DHCS contacts and HPSJ within ten (10) working days of the discovery of the security incident or breach.
-This "Final PIR" must include the following:
+Additionally, a Final Report of the investigation needs to be sent to the Health Plan within ten (10) working days of the discovery of the suspected security incident or breach.
+This Final Report must include the following:

-- Any additional information not included in the Initial Form, - Assessment of all known factors relevant to a determination of whether a breach occurred under HIPAA and other applicable federal and state laws, - An action plan, and - The implementation date of mitigation measures taken to halt and/or contain the improper use or disclosure.
+- An assessment of all known factors relevant to a determination of whether a breach occurred under HIPAA and other applicable Federal and State laws. - Detailed corrective action plan, including its implementation date and information on mitigation measures taken to halt and/or contain the improper use or disclosure. - If DHCS or the Health Plan requests additional information the Provider will make reasonable efforts to provide the Health Plan with such information.
+The Health Plan will provide the additional requested information to DHCS on the Provider's behalf.